shetaye/ddd-webserver/NOTES.md

     * Add a role that is required to vote (Prevent new invites / alt-accounts from voting)

 ## Publish proposals
-* Real actions
+* Real actions ✓ ?th April 2019
     * Flesh out existing data with real action info
     * Fill out db with actions
-* Autocomplete framework
+* Autocomplete framework ✓ 28th April 2019
     * Endpoints for listing all servers, users, channels, roles, etc.
+    * Server listing is already available for the currentUser module
     * /servers/ - All servers available to the user
-    * /servers/:id/channels - All channels on a specific server
-    * /servers/:id/roles - All roles on a specific server
-    * /servers/:id/users - All users on a specific server
+    * /servers/:id/autocomplete - Monolithic autocomplete object
     * Other things like action names can be hardcoded
     * These endpoints would really only provide basic ID and display info (ID + name is most important)
 * Publish proposals